fac-members/fac-slides/src/slides/tfb/research-analysis/index.md

 ---

-Product Owners will take turns completing each step before moving to the next one

----

-You'll have 10 minutes for each PO to complete each step
+You'll have 20 minutes with your PO to complete each step